yugoccp/workshop-ipt-2025/01_vector_rag/README.md

 ```

 ### Add Your Own Data
-Replace `context.txt` with your own structured data or use different file formats:
+Replace `context.json` with your own structured data or use different file formats:

 ```python
 # For text files